 The legal process of eviction must be properly followed.
 Now that you’ve read our comprehensive guide on the process, you will be prepared should this unfortunate situation ever arise.
 As a landlord, you should also remain informed about all regulations pertaining to handling or breaking a lease in North Carolina, security deposit laws, and rent increase policies.

-Have any more questions about evictions, landlord-tenant laws, or any other aspect of your rental property?
+Have any more questions about evictions, landlord-tenant laws, or any other aspect of your rental?
 We would love to answer them!
 Contact our knowledgeable team here at House in Order Property Management today to receive only the highest quality property management services.

 Our experience makes us uniquely qualified to provide you with any advice you may need to help your rental home succeed.
 Whether you need more information on navigating landlord-tenant laws, or would like someone to manage your rental properties on your behalf, we are here for you!